Ladvien/ladvien.github.io/_drafts/2018-05-02-creating-jekyll-website.md

 Much respect.

 But, setup was pretty painful for me.
 I knew nothing about websites, let alone creating a [static page website](https://en.wikipedia.org/wiki/Static_web_page).
-So, I've decided to set my hand to journal a lot of the nuances I ran into.
+I've decided to set my hand to journal a lot of the nuances I ran into.
 Try to save someone some time.
+Or, save myself some time when something goes wrong.

 These articles will not be on CSS, JavaScript, or HTML.
 After tinkering with computers for 20 years, I still suck at CSS and HTML--no, there are much better resources on the matter.